How we respond to what happens is as much a part of our shared reality as what we cannot control.

 Click below to learn more and/or register

-As part of this online CCT class, participants who live in the United States or Canada have the option to participate in an independent research study.
+As part of either of these online CCT class, participants who live in the United States or Canada have the option to participate in an independent research study.
 The study is being conducted by Dr. Clifford Saron and his colleagues at the Center for Mind and Brain at the University of California, Davis.
 They are investigating the effects of compassion-based training on reactions to social and emotional scenes and situations, and on interpersonal experiences in daily life.

 Participation in this research is entirely optional and is not part of the online CCT class.